Cozumel’s Safe & Most Popular Snorkeling Spots in 2023

 Much better to seek out some of the spots just a little farther away, that are known to have things to see, and easy and safer entry and exit points.

-With all that in mind, here’s a shortlist of just some awesome places to get in the water and get snorkeling.
+With all that in mind, here’s a shortlist of just some awesome places to get in the water and get snorkeling in Cozumel.

 Dzul-ha is a Mayan word, and the traditional name of a small beach point a few miles south of the main town, and adjacent to a well-known (and fun) venue known as “Money Bar.”